 To add a little more interest to our road trip from Melbourne to Sydney, we decided to make the first day a history lesson and follow the trail of Ned Kelly, Australia’s notorious outlaw.
 Ned Kelly was a bushranger who is now a folk hero, well known for the body armour he wore in his final shootout with police.

-We drove on from Avenel to Euroa, looking for the a bank which the Kelly gang held up.
+We drove on from Avenel to Euroa, looking for the bank that the Kelly gang held up.
 We were not even sure if the bank still stood, due to conflicting information we had read.
-We were behind time, had a brief but unsuccessful look for it and continued on to Benalla, which had many interesting Ned Kelly points of interest.
+We were behind time, had a brief but unsuccessful look for it, and continued on to Benalla, which had many interesting Ned Kelly points of interest.

 A short walk from the hotel site you will find where he was finally shot and captured, a vulnerable and armless looking Ned.

 We finished our tour in the charming town of Beechworth, an old goldrush town in which Ned had several court appearances.
 You can also visit the Old Courthouse and Beechworth Goal, but we did not have any time other than to do a drive past on our way to Sydney.
 We wished we could have spent more time in Beechworth, it seemed like a pleasant laid-back town with wide streets and old buildings, and plenty of interesting things to see and do in the area.

 It was a great day out enjoyed by all the family.
 We did not see all the historical sites related to Ned Kelly, but enough to tell a story, and definitely an interesting and fun way to travel.
 It took us all day to get only a quarter of the way to Sydney, but made the drive the next day doable with stops in Holbrook (submarine), Gundagai (dog on the tuckerbox) and Goulburn (another big thing!).